FuelLabs/fuels-ts/apps/docs/src/guide/errors/index.md

 Ensure that the value you've supplied to the big number is compatible with the value you are converting to.

+### `CONTRACT_SIZE_EXCEEDS_LIMIT`

+When the contract size exceeds the maximum contract size limit.

+Ensure that the contract size is less than the maximum contract size limit, of 100 KB.
+This can be validated by checking the bytecode length of the contract.

 ### `DUPLICATED_POLICY`

 When there are more than policies with the same type, for a transaction.